spapadiamantis/3gm-wiki/Document-Embeddings-with-Doc2Vec.md

 >>> model.docvecs.most_similar('ν.
 4009/2011')
 [('π.δ.
 127/2010', 0.29893651604652405), ('π.δ.
 58/2015', 0.24261419475078583), ('π.δ.
 13/2013', 0.23538821935653687), ('ν.
 4001/2011', 0.22230146825313568), ('ν.
 4321/2015', 0.19321933388710022), ('ν.
 4420/2016', 0.19074279069900513), ('π.δ.
 48/1999', 0.18942637741565704), ('π.δ.
 148/2010', 0.18506628274917603), ('π.δ.
 172/2014', 0.17951558530330658), ('π.δ.
 134/2017', 0.17921951413154602)]
 ```
+## GSOC-2019 Doc2vec model

+During this year's GSOC we decided to train a doc2vec model on the corpus and include it in the project.
+This model can be found in the 'models' directory and contains roughly 3000 vectors.
+We will continue to grow the model in size.

+Any future expansion of the legislation extraction capabilities of the project could also result in a much bigger model containing administrative and parliamentary decisions.
+You can find more information on how to contribute in the [relevant sention](https://github.com/eellak/gsoc2018-3gm/wiki/Contributing-To-The-Project) of the wiki.